AndrewLester/blog/src/routes/posts/_posts/react-to-nextjs-part-1.md

     );
 }
 ```

+Importantly, notice the `contentComponent` variable.
+This is set to the `<FoodApp` component if the `pagePath === '/food.html'`, and `<ContributionApp` otherwise.
+In this way, the page's content is determined by either of those two components depending on the page.

 Further, if you take a look at the `<Navbar />` and `<Footer />` components, you'll notice they're _always_ rendered.
 React is optimized to leave them be while the `contentComponent` variable might change, so any state you've got in those will remain.
 If you're listening to a song in the footer, it will keep playing!
 For our purposes, we can put the `contributions` state variable somewhere _outside_ the page-specific components, so it will stay the same when the page is changed.